ylkael/csc-user-guide/docs/data/sensitive-data/intro.md

 * Sensitive Data Connect: a user interface for storing and sharing encrypted sensitive data during the active phases of research projects.

-* Sensitive Data Desktop: a user interface that provides access to a secure virtual computer (or virtual Desktop).
-The Desktop is not connected to the internet.
+* Sensitive Data Desktop: a user interface that provides access to a secure virtual computers (or virtual Desktops).
+These Desktops are not connected to the internet.
 This enables secure computation and processing of sensitive data.
 All CSC project members and collaborators can access the same private Desktop.
 As data can not be exported from SD desktop unless specifically authorised by the CSC project manager,  it can be used to provide limited and restricted access to a specific dataset.

 * Sensitive Data Submit (pilot phase): allows publishing sensitive data under controlled access.